Dynasty Warriors DS: Fighter's Battle

+Dynasty Warriors DS: Fighter's Battle (真・三國無双DSファイターズバトル, Shin Sangokumusō Dī Esu Faitāzu Batoru) is a hack and slash video game developed by Studiofake and published by Koei for the Nintendo DS.
+It is a spin-off of the Dynasty Warriors series and the first not to be developed by Omega Force; Studiofake, a studio uncredited for its services save for director Kenji Okayasu leads development.

 The game is set in ancient China.
 The player can choose a warrior out of Suzaku/Phoenix (朱雀), Seiryuu/Dragon (青龍) and Genbu/Chimera (玄武).

 Gameplay

 The game features a "Warrior Cards" system with 120 cards.
 In battles, the cards are used to summon the warriors of the Dynasty Warriors series to assist the player in battles.
 Decks can be formed by the players.
 However the number of cards a player can equip is only as much as the number of player's defense points, ration stores and weapon stores in the map.

 Cards are classified using the colors blue, red, yellow, green or pink (rare).
 Blue cards provide a skill for the player to use in battle, whereas red cards provide enhancements of player's attack rating, defense rating or health points (HP).
 Yellow cards provide both skills and stat increments.
 Blue and red cards can be leveled up to a maximum of three stars, while yellow cards have fixed stats.